 The Importance of File Integrity Monitoring and Why it Matters to Your Business.

-File integrity monitoring (FIM) was invented in part by Tripwire founder Gene Kim.
+.
 It went on to become an important security control that thousands of organizations build their cybersecurity programs around.
 The term “file integrity monitoring” was commonly propagated by the PCI standard.

 FIM is a know-how that monitors and identifies changes in files that may specify a cyberattack.
 Unfortunately for many organizations, FIM mostly means noise: too many changes, no context around these changes, and very little insight into whether a change poses a risk.
 FIM is an important security control, but it must provide enough insight and actionable intelligence.